-Historically, Matson's Ocean Transportation services have typically experienced seasonality in volume, generally following a pattern of increasing volume starting in the second quarter of each year, culminating in a peak season throughout the third quarter, with subsequent decline in demand during the fourth and first quarters.
+Historically, Matson's Ocean Transportation services have typically experienced seasonality in volume, generally following a pattern of increasing volume starting in the second quarter of each year culminating in the early part of the fourth quarter.
 This seasonality is amplified in the Alaska service primarily due to winter weather and the timing of southbound seafood trade.
 As a result, earnings have tended to follow a similar pattern, offset by periodic vessel dry-docking and other episodic cost factors, which can lead to earnings variability.
 In addition, in the China trade, volume demand is generally stronger in the second and third quarters primarily driven by U.S. consumer demand for goods ahead of key retail selling seasons.
 Freight rates can be impacted by these seasonality trends as well as macro supply and demand variables.